ads-mirrors/coldfusion-commandbox-docs/embedded-server/multi-engine-support.md

 Since Lucee 5.3.4.46, Lucee no longer prompts you to set the admin password the first time running the admin.
 When using the (default) `development` CommandBox profile, Lucee offers the option for you creating a password.txt file to set that initial password.

-See also options to \[control the admin password via CFConfig(https://cfconfig.ortusbooks.com/using-the-cli/commandbox-server-interceptors/server-start#set-individual-settings)].
+See also options to [control the admin password via CFConfig](/using-the-cli/commandbox-server-interceptors/server-start#set-individual-settings).

 ## WAR Support